IanWhitney/rdd_presentation/presentation.md

 ## Thanks
-  - GitHub: IanWhitney
+  - The GitHub: IanWhitney
+  - The Blog: IanWhitney.github.io
-  - Twitter: iwhitney
+  - The Twitter: iwhitney
   - The Gem: hstore_radio_buttons